mklabs/jquery-startr/README.markdown

 	* In a stateful and hash application, Sammy + delegated controller offers a smart and flexible way to design an mvc-ish starter architecture
 	* In a more classical application, Paul Irish's comprehensive DOM-Ready execution provides a simple, clean and really nice way of organizing bootsaping code.

-At the very end, this projet is heavily based based on a lot of the posts like these....
+This project is heavily based/inspired based on a lot of the posts like these....

 * [On jQuery & Large Applications](http://blog.rebeccamurphey.com/on-jquery-large-applications) - Rebecca Murphey
 * [On Rolling Your Own](http://blog.rebeccamurphey.com/on-rolling-your-own) - Rebecca Murphey